-The first step – producing and testing the mould
+The second step – producing and testing the mould

 A mould gives a rubber product its unique and desired shape.
 All moulds are designed and tested in Lelystad.
 Moulds are constructed on the basis of in-house expertise and knowledge of the various rubber compounds, production processes and types of press.
 When a mould is ready, it is tested by means of sample production.
 Once the client has given the green light, serial production can begin.
 To be sure that the new rubber product is resistant to everything, the test phase is execution and crucial.

 Every rubber product is unique in terms of size and composition.
 The rubber compound is delivered to the factory as a raw material; in most cases in a form that can be used immediately for production.
 If, however, the rubber needs to be pre-processed, this is carried out in house.